ACT Prep Blog

 What changed on the enhanced ACT?

 The enhanced ACT is shorter, with 44 fewer questions, optional Science, and a Composite from English, Math, and Reading.
-Here's what's new and what stayed the same.
+Here's what changed and what didn't.

 7 min read